-Any employee who has been employed for a minimum of two years and is dismissed by reason of redundancy is entitled to statutory severance payment.
+Any employee who has been employed for a minimum of two years and is dismissed by reason of redundancy is entitled to statutory severance pay.
 There is a statutory presumption that an employee who has been dismissed by their employer shall be presumed to have been dismissed by reason of redundancy unless rebutted by the employer.

-The formula for calculation of severance payment is as follows:
+The formula for calculation of severance pay is as follows:

-- In the case of a monthly rated employee, two-thirds of the employee's previous month's wages (subject to a cap of HK\$15,000) multiplied by the years of service.
-Service of an incomplete year will be calculated on a pro rata basis. - For daily or piece-rated employees, 18 days' wages based on any 18 days chosen by the employee and occurring during their previous 30 normal working days or two-thirds of HK\$22,500, whichever is less, multiplied by years of service.
+- for monthly rated employees, two-thirds of the employee's previous month's wages (subject to a cap of HK\$15,000) multiplied by the years of service (service of an incomplete year will be calculated on a pro rata basis); and - for daily or piece-rated employees, 18 days' wages based on any 18 days chosen by the employee and occurring during their previous 30 normal working days or two-thirds of HK\$22,500, whichever is less, multiplied by years of service.